Structured Settlement Brokers: How To Choose The Best?

 - Proposing a lump-sum arrangement.

-- Proposing a structured settlement arrangement.
+- Proposing settlement payments or a structured settlement arrangement.

 - Aiding in the resolution of the case.